 Insulation was not nearly as effective in earlier houses as it is today.
 Wall studs separated the largely empty spaces that made up the walls.
 Also, the quantity of insulation in attics was minimal in comparison to what is now necessary.

 Since heat rises, the bulk of a home's heat is lost via the roof during the cold months.
 Raising the quantity of attic insulation will result in reduced heat loss.
 The better your house retains heat, the cheaper your monthly heating costs with gas or electricity are likely to be.
+You must remember that you should clean your attic, remove the pests like the Wasp Nests in Attic before installing new insulation.

 It may seem that the bulk of these house maintenance tips revolves around cleaning.
 Another piece of cleaning advice: check your gutters once a year to ensure there are no clogs.
 If a gutter is dirty, water may be driven backward during rainfall.
 Water may then begin to ruin your roof or create leaks inside your house.